oriionn/additional-connections-extensions/README.md

-# Better Connections Extension
+# Additional Connections Extension
-Better Connections is a simple extension for Chrome and Firefox for linking account with Better Connections.
+Additional Connections is a simple extension for Chrome and Firefox for linking account with Additional Connections.

 ## Tested browser
 | Browser | Tested |